Greeting to the Pilgrims

 2 Therefore, laying aside all malice and all guile, as well as hypocrisies, jealousies, and all forms of slander, 2 like newborn infants yearn for the pure spiritual milk of the word, so that by it you may grow towards full salvation,1 3 if indeed you have tasted that the Lord is good.2

 The Blessedness of the Israel of God

-4 Coming to him as to a living stone—rejected by men but chosen and precious in the sight of God— 5 you yourselves, as living stones, are also being built into a spiritual house, to be3 a holy priesthood, in order to offer up spiritual sacrifices acceptable to God through Jesus Christ.
-6 For this reason Scripture contains these words:4 “Behold, I will lay a stone in Zion, a chosen and precious cornerstone; and he who believes in him will never be put to shame.”5 7 So then: For you who believe, this stone is precious;6 but for those who disbelieve, “The stone that the builders rejected has become the chief cornerstone”7 8 and “a stone that causes stumbling, and a rock that brings offense.”8 They stumble by being disobedient to the word, as also they were destined to do.9
+4 Coming to him as to a living stone—completely rejected by men, yet chosen and precious in the sight of God— 5 you yourselves, as living stones, are also being built into a spiritual house, to be3 a holy priesthood, and to offer up spiritual sacrifices acceptable to God through Jesus Christ.
+6 For this reason, Scripture contains these words:4 “Behold, I am laying a stone in Zion, a chosen and precious cornerstone; and he who believes in him will never be put to shame.”5 7 So then: For you who believe, this stone is precious;6 but for those who disbelieve, “The stone that the builders rejected has become the chief cornerstone,”7 8 and “a stone that causes stumbling, and a rock that brings offense.”8 They stumble by being disobedient to the word, as also they were destined to do.9

 The Pilgrim Way